Sid1204/AML-1/README.md

-# AML-1

-Predicting house prices on Kaggle dataset that contains various features that are then used to train a model.
+# Predicting housing pricing and mortality stats on the Titanic